 Helen has been a member of Nottingham Law School since 2007.
-She is currently the editor of the peer-reviewed, Nottingham Law Journal and a founding member of the research group, the Centre for Rights and Justice.
+She is currently PG research tutor for the law school, responsible for supporting PhD candidates in their research journey.
+Helen is also a founding member of the research group, the Centre for Rights and Justice.
 In 2013 she was awarded fellowship of the Higher Education Academy.

 Helen's teaching interests reflect her research and centre on human rights, immigration and public law issues.
 She is also responsible for overseeing the final year independent research projects which run on the Distance learning and full-time LLB programmes.

 Helen's research interests centre on two particular aspects relating to international human rights; namely the right to seek asylum (in particular the effect of European asylum legislation) and the specific difficulties faced by the Roma in accessing rights protection.
 The latter was the subject of her PhD at the University of Leicester (which she completed in 2000).

 Prior to working at Nottingham Law School Helen taught Public Law, Human Rights and EU law at the University of Lincoln and London Metropolitan University.
 She has also worked part-time at the University of Leicester, Middlesex University and SOAS, University of London.